Ignatius Persico

 Ignazio Camillo Guglielmo Maria Pietro Persico (30 January 1823 – 7 December 1895) was an Italian cardinal of the Roman Catholic Church.

 He served multiple assignments, including as vicar apostolic, bishop, apostolic delegate to Ireland, and vicar of the Roman Colleges.
 He briefly served as the bishop of the Diocese of Savannah in Georgia in the United States from 1870 to 1873.

 Early life

-Ignazio Persico was born on 30 January 1823 in Naples in the Kingdom of Italy.
-Persico entered the Capuchin Franciscan Order on 25 April 1839.
+Ignazio Persico was born on 30 January 1823 in Naples, in the Kingdom of Italy.
+He entered the Capuchin Franciscan Order on 25 April 1839.

 Priesthood

 He was ordained into the priesthood in Naples for the Franciscan Order on 24 January 1846 by Bishop Gennaro Pasca.

-In November 1846, Persico was sent to Patna in British India.
+In November 1846, Persico was sent to Patna, in British India.
 Vicar Apostolic Anastasius Hartmann made him his socius and confidant.
-In 1850, Persico accompanied Hartmann to Bombay in what was then the Bombay Presidency of India.
+In 1850, Persico accompanied Hartmann to Bombay.
 Persico was then transferred to the Apostolic Vicariate of Bombay.
-Persico assisted Hartmann in founding a seminary in Bombay and establishing the Bombay Catholic Examiner.
+He assisted Hartmann in founding a seminary in Bombay and establishing the Bombay Catholic Examiner.
 In 1853, the Vatican was facing a schism among Portuguese and Indian priests in Goa, a small Indian colony of the Portuguese Empire.
-Hartmann sent Persico to Rome to discuss the problem with Pope Pius IX and then to London to do the same with the British Government.
+Bishop Hartmann sent Persico to Rome to discuss the problem with Pope Pius IX and then to London to do the same with British officials.